School

 Computation

 All software programs contain “machine language” — the low-level digital code to which machines can respond directly.
-This course sought to expand our critical and creative understandings of how communications with machines occur, and to create agency to influence or redirect how these interactions shape our comprehension of ourselves, each other, and our worlds.
-Over 10 weeks, we framed our examinations through four lenses: quantization, computation, assembly, and hardware dependency.
+This course seeks to expand our critical and creative understandings of how communications with machines occur, and to create agency to influence or redirect how these interactions shape our comprehension of ourselves, each other, and our worlds.
+Over 10 weeks, we’ll frame our examinations through four lenses: quantization, computation, assembly, and hardware dependency.
 In what ways does constant interfacing with a multiplicity of machines contour our sensory perceptions, informational structures, and bodily abilities?
 How do we identify and interrogate our sociotechnical imaginaries in ways which recognize our entangled relationships?
 How might we better understand the machine languages that surround us, and how might we start to build alternatives?
-Weekly readings, in-class discussion, example projects, and creative prompts were all used as we explored our personal and collective relationship to machine language.
+Weekly readings, in-class discussion, example projects, and creative prompts will all be used as we explore our personal and collective relationship to machine language.

 Images courtesy of teachers, participants and class documentarians.